 The Richard A. Fay and Carol M. Fay Endowed Graduate Fellowship in Honor of Homer R. Warner, MD, PhD

-The Richard A. Fay and Carol M. Fay Endowed Graduate Fellowship were established by Mr. and Mrs. Richard A. Fay in honor of Homer Warner, MD, PhD.
+The Richard A. Fay and Carol M. Fay Endowed Graduate Fellowship was established by Mr. and Mrs. Richard A. Fay in honor of Homer Warner, MD, PhD.
 The funds are designated to support an outstanding graduate student’s training in the Department of Biomedical Informatics.
-Read more.

 Helmuth F. Orthner, PhD, FACMI, Endowed Fellowship

 The Helmuth F. Orthner Fellowship was established in memory of Helmuth F. Orthner, PhD, FACMI.
-The purpose of the fellowship is to provide a graduate fellowship over a four year period to an incoming PhD-seeking student.
-Read more.
+The purpose of the fellowship is to provide financial assistance through scholarships to deserving graduate students and post-doctoral fellows who demonstrate academic excellence and financial need.

-Scholarships are available to support research in the Department of Biomedical Informatics.
+Scholarships and Awards are available to support research in the Department of Biomedical Informatics.
 Applicants should be aware these funding sources are competitively sought after.

 Founders’ Fund Research Endowment